 Birth defects occur in children of women receiving isotretinoin (which is related to vitamin A) for acne treatment during pregnancy.

 Although carotene is converted to vitamin A in the body, excessive ingestion of carotene causes carotenemia, not vitamin A toxicity.
 Carotenemia is usually asymptomatic but may lead to carotenosis, in which the skin becomes yellow.

 When taken as a supplement, beta-carotene has been associated with increased cancer risk; risk does not seem to increase when carotenoids are consumed in fruits and vegetables.

 Symptoms and Signs of Toxicity

-Although symptoms of vitamin A toxicity may vary, headache and rash usually develop during acute or chronic toxicity.
+- Although symptoms of vitamin A toxicity may vary, headache and rash usually develop during acute or chronic toxicity.

-Acute toxicity causes increased intracranial pressure.
+- Acute toxicity causes increased intracranial pressure.
 Drowsiness, irritability, abdominal pain, nausea, and vomiting are common.
 Sometimes the skin subsequently peels.

-Early symptoms of chronic toxicity are sparsely distributed, coarse hair; alopecia of the eyebrows; dry, rough skin; dry eyes; and cracked lips.
+- Early symptoms of chronic toxicity are sparsely distributed, coarse hair; alopecia of the eyebrows; dry, rough skin; dry eyes; and cracked lips.

 - Fractures may occur easily, especially in the elderly.
 In children, toxicity can cause pruritus, anorexia, and failure to thrive.
 Hepatomegaly and splenomegaly may occur.